 However, BPS protection only carries so far and some of the most intriguing and intricate coefficients are not automorphic forms themselves, but instead related to them in a nonlinear way.
-In this paper, we will revisit the $\mathcal{E}_{(1,0)}$ term studied in \cite{DGH2015, GHV1999,GMV2015,GV2006,KKL2018,Pioline}, which mathematically amounts to the solution to the inhomogeneous automorphic differential equation
+In this paper, we will revisit the $D^6 R^4$ interaction given by the $\mathcal{E}_{(0,1)}$ term studied in \cite{DGH2015, GHV1999,GMV2015,GV2006,KKL2018,Pioline}, which mathematically amounts to the solution to the inhomogeneous automorphic differential equation

-In \cite{GMV2015}, Green, Miller, and Vanhove give the full Fourier expansion for the solution $f(z)$.
+satisfying certain growth conditions.
+In \cite{GMV2015}, Green, Miller, and Vanhove give the full Fourier expansion of the solution $f(z)$.
 However, this solution, though explicit, was not computed directly -- rather, it was correctly guessed and subsequently verified.
-Instead, the appendices of \cite{GMV2015} describe three potential approaches to solving (\ref{eq:DE}) directly, each with their own difficulties to extracting the full Fourier expansion for $f(z)$.
+In fact, the appendices of \cite{GMV2015} go on to describe three potential approaches to solving (\ref{eq:DE}) directly, all of which ran into difficulties attempting to extract the full Fourier expansion of $f(z)$.

-Given the abundance of automorphic differential equations generalizing (\ref{eq:DE}) it is desirable to be able construct a solution via a method, rather than to rely on guesswork \cite{AK2018, CGPWW2020, DK2019, DKS2022a,DKS2022b, GKS2020}.
-In what follows, we resolve the issue that arose in the first of these three approaches, namely the Poincar\'e series construction in \cite[Appendix A]{GMV2015}.
+Given the abundance of automorphic differential equations generalizing (\ref{eq:DE}) (see \cite{AK2018, CGPWW2020, DK2019, DKS2022a,DKS2022b, GKS2020}) it is desirable to be able construct a solution via a {\it method}, rather than to rely on guesswork.
+In what follows, we resolve the issue that arose in the first of those three approaches, namely the Poincar\'e series construction in \cite[Appendix A]{GMV2015}.
 The obstacle there to obtaining the explicit form of the Fourier expansion for $f$ was the difficulty of computing the integral presented in (A.40) there, i.e., the $a=3/2$ case of \eqref{eq:integral} below.
 In Section \ref{Sec:sol}, we generalize this Poincar\'{e} series method to equations of the form

-Specifically, the methods outlined are applicable to the cases when $a$ is a half-integer or even integer and with specific choices of eigenvalue $\lambda$.
-In Section \ref{sec:int}, we explicitly compute the complicated integral \cite[(A.40)]{GMV2015} (equivalently, \eqref{eq:integral}) which arose in the case of $a=3/2$ and $\lambda=12$.
+Specifically, the methods we outline are applicable to the cases when $a$ is a half-integer or even integer, and with specific choices of eigenvalue $\lambda$.
+In Section \ref{sec:int}, we explicitly compute the obstructing integral \cite[(A.40)]{GMV2015} (equivalently, \eqref{eq:integral}) which arose in the case of $a=3/2$ and $\lambda=12$.
 The method outlined in Section \ref{sec:int} extends (at least experimentally) to the Poisson summation integrals that arise for other half-integer values for $a$.